||Virgin River Trail

 miles along the banks of the Virgin River from the Dixie Center in St. George to

-but has been extended.
+but has been extended and is about 7 miles in length.
 It now continues northeast into Washington (two

 miles past River Road).
 On the south, the trail continues past Bloomington

-to Sun River.
+to Sun River (but on the east side of the river).
 A portion of the section near Sun River is hard-pack

 roadbase but isn't paved yet.

 | The trail sees